liboyang0112/SPHinXsys/README.md

 sudo apt-get install libconfig-dev
 ```

-Instead of compiling tbb and simbody from source, you can install them simply by:
+For Ubuntu system, instead of compiling tbb and simbody from source, you can install them simply by:
 ```shell
 sudo apt-get install libtbb-dev libsimbody-dev
 ```
+The complex installation in the tutorial is not needed.

 ## Description